bookwyrm-social/bookwyrm/FEDERATION.md

 ### Custom Object types

-With the exception of `Note`, the following object types are used in Bookwyrm but are not currently provided with a JSON-LD `@context` extension IRI.
+With the exception of `Note`, the following object types are used in Bookwyrm but are not currently provided with a custom JSON-LD `@context` extension IRI.
 This is likely to change in future to make them true deserialisable JSON-LD objects.

 ##### Note